neezcha/neezcha.github.io/projects/DPGO.md

 # All dates must be YYYY-MM-DD format!
 date: 2017-08-20
 labels:
-  - gardening
+  - Gardening
-  - organic
+  - Organic
-  - organic gardening
+  - Organic Gardening
   - ECM
   - AEOP
-  - eCyber Mision
+  - eCyberMision
   - Army Education Outrach Program
-  - grant
+  - Grant
-  - website
+  - Website
 summary: The Lanikai Science Squad competed in the Army Education Outreach Program (AEOP)'s eCyberMission Competition.
 The group won 7th grade first place nationally, and a grant to help spread their findings to their community.
 I acted as a mentor to help the team fulfil the requirements of their grant.
 ---
 <img class="ui medium right floated rounded image" src="../images/DPGO0.jpg">